Jason and the Argonauts (miniseries): Plot

-The film opens as soldiers invade the city of Iolcus.
-King Aeson's brother Pelias is leading the charge.
-Inside the temple he goes to embrace his brother but produces a dagger and kills him during the embrace.
-This is witnessed by his wife Polymele and his son Jason.
-He intends to do the same to Jason but one of the guards rescues him and takes him out of the palace through a secret tunnel.
+Led by Pelias, brother of Iolcus's King, Aeson, soldiers invade the city of Iolcus.
+Inside the temple Pelias goes to embrace his brother but produces a dagger and kills him during the embrace.
+This is witnessed by Aeson's wife Polymele and his son Jason.
+Pelias intends to do the same to Jason but one of the guards rescues the boy and takes him out of the palace through a secret tunnel.

 It is then revealed that this is a memory, experienced as a nightmare by an older Jason, who awakes.
 He does not remember who he is, so the centaur Chiron, who has raised Jason, reveals to him that he is the true heir of Iolcus.
 Then, he decides to take revenge on Pelias and recover his throne, so he goes to Iolcus, where he is ordered by his uncle to retrieve the Golden Fleece as a condition to give him the throne.

 He recruits a crew from the simple folk of Iolcus, including shepherds and farmers.
 He is joined by Hercules, Orpheus, Atalanta and the brothers Castor and Pollux.
 Acastus stows away on the ship, the Argo.
 The Argonauts run aground on a strange island in the middle of the ocean that is actually the sea god Poseidon.
 In the ensuing storm, they lose the map.
 The crew make their way to the Isle of Lemnos, an island of warrior women (Amazons), to recover from the experience and repair the ship.
 The men pleasure themselves with the women while their ship is repaired (except Orpheus and Atalanta) and Jason sleeps with the queen Hypsipyle.
 Atalanta discovers that the women have killed all the men on the island and are planning to sacrifice the crew.
 She warns Jason, and the Argonauts flee the island.

 The crew become rebellious and Jason has Zetes, a young man with brilliant vision, see the stars and find their route to Tabletop Island, where they find Phineus.
 They are attacked by the Harpies - the winged monsters that torment Phineus - and kill them.
 In return, Phineus tells them the Golden Fleece is in Colchis.
 Meanwhile, on Colchis, the princess Medea has visions of the crew and her brother Aspyrtes goes out to find them.
 Jason finds the ship wrecked and rescues Aspyrtes.
 They approach the "Dark Rocks" and send a dove through before sailing through themselves.